scaffold-eth/se-2-challenges/README.md

 ## Checkpoint 2: Transfer Funds 💸

-> 💰 Use the faucet wallet to send your multi-sig contract some funds.
+> 💰 Use the faucet to send your multisig contract some funds.
 > You can find the address in the "Multisig" and "Debug Contracts" tabs.

-> Create a transaction to send some funds to one of your signers, or to any other address of your choice.
-You can use the "Create" tab:
+> Create a transaction in the "Create" tab to send some funds to one of your signers, or to any other address of your choice:

 ![multisig-7](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/8b514add-fbe5-4a45-ae68-7659c827a5bf)